Habitability of neutron star systems

-The habitability of neutron star systems means assessing and surveying whether life is possible on planets and moons orbiting a neutron star.
+The habitability of neutron star systems is the potential of planets and moons orbiting a neutron star to provide suitable habitats for life.
+Of the roughly 3,000 neutron stars known, only a handful have sub-stellar companions.
+The most famous of these are the low-mass planets around the millisecond pulsar PSR B1257+12.

+Habitability is defined conventionally by the equilibrium temperature of a planet, which is a function of the amount of incoming radiation; a planet is defined "habitable" if liquid water can exist on its surface although even planets with little external energy can harbour underground life.
+Pulsars do not emit large quantities of radiation given their small size; the habitable zone can easily end up lying so close to the star that tidal force effects destroy the planets.
+Also, it is often unclear how much radiation a given pulsar emits and how much of it can actually reach a hypothetical planet's surface; of the known pulsar planets, only those of PSR B1257+12 are close to the habitable zone and as of 2015, no known pulsar planet is likely to be habitable.

-A habitable planet orbiting a neutron star must be between one and 10 times the mass of the Earth.
-If the planet were lighter, its atmosphere would be lost.
-Its atmosphere must also be thick enough to convert the intense X-ray radiation emanating from the parent star into heat on its surface.
-Then it could have the temperature suitable for life.
+A habitable planet orbiting a neutron star must be between one and 10 times the mass of Earth.
+If a planet is lighter, its atmosphere will be lost.
+Its atmosphere must also be thick enough to convert the intense X-ray radiation from the neutron star into heat on its surface, allowing it to have a temperature suitable for life.

-A magnetic field strong enough — the magnetosphere — would protect the planet from the strong solar winds.
+A magnetic field around a planet, a magnetosphere, if strong enough, could protect a planet from the strong solar winds.
 This could preserve the planet's atmosphere for several billion years.
 Such a planet could have liquid water on its surface.

 A Dutch research team published an article on the subject in the journal Astronomy & Astrophysics in December 2017.